ayhan219/CV-Analyzer/README.md

 pip install streamlit PyPDF2 requests
 ```

-4. Install Ollama and pull the Llama 3 model
+4. Install Ollama and pull the Llama 3 model(you can use another model.
+It will be better)

 - Ollama: https://ollama.com
 - Model: